ggabbiani/OFL/docs/foundation/README.md

 ![Default direction](800x600/pic-7.png)

-The following code change the orientation from the default +Z to the [1,1,1] vector.
+The following code change the orientation from the default +Z to the [-1,-1,1] vector.

     include <OFL/vitamins/spdts.scad>

     // arbitrary direction vector setup
     direction=[-1,-1,+1];
     fl_spdt([FL_ADD,FL_AXES],FL_SODAL_SPDT,direction=[direction,0]);

+producing a change in the orientation as shown in the following picture.

 ![Default direction](800x600/pic-8.png)